hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-supervisor/README.md

 ## Deprovisioning Tasks

-If you would like to clean up the VM after the build is complete, you could use the Ansible provisioner to run the following tasks to delete machine-specific files and data.
+If you would like to clean up the virtual machine after the build is complete, you can use the Ansible provisioner to run the following tasks to delete machine-specific files and data.

-**HCL2**
+HCL2 Example:

 ```hcl
 build {